Alia5/SISR/docs/getting-started/installation.md

     This will install VIIPER, and run it as a systemd service.

-    For more details, see the [VIIPER documentation](https://alia5.github.io/VIIPER/).
+    For more details, see the [VIIPER documentation](https://alia5.github.io/VIIPER/)

+    ??? tip "Steam OS users"
+        If you are installing SISR on Steam OS, you have to switch to the desktop mode and enable write access to the root filesystem first:

+        ```bash
+        sudo steamos-readonly disable
+        ```

 ## 🚀 Getting SISR running